 Ayurveda considers healthy digestion as the foundation of good health.
 In fact, healthy digestion is so essential that it is the first consideration in any Ayurvedic treatment plan.
 The term Kaya, which is used to denote the body, means ‘to collect’.
 In this case it refers to collecting food - the body is thus defined as being built up by food.

 Agni is the principle of ‘fire’, responsible for all digestion and transformation in the body.
 Just as fire has the power to transform raw food into cooked food, our inner Agni digests and transforms food into nutrients for the body to absorb.

-The Ayurvedic concept of digestion is intricate: 13 different types of Agni, including an Agni for each of the five elements and the seven body tissues.
+The Ayurvedic concept of digestion is intricate: 13 different types of Agni, including an Agni for each of the five elements1 and the seven body tissues2.
 The thirteenth and most important Agni, known as Jatharagni (gastric fire or gastro-intestinal digestion), is located in the stomach and duodenum, where gastric and pancreatic juices and bile are excreted.
 Keeping Jatharagni functioning optimally is absolutely essential for good health, as the other twelve Agnis are dependent on it for their proper functioning.

 ‘You are what you can digest’

 We have all heard the saying ‘You are what you eat’.
 Ayurveda takes it one step further by saying ‘You are what you can digest’.
 When having a meal, not only is the nutritional value of the food important, but also its digestibility.
 When food is not properly digested, either due to an imbalance of Agni or factors concerning the nature of the meal, Ama forms.
 Ama (digestive toxins) are the unripe, uncooked, immature or undigested chyme and chyle that can’t be metabolised by the body.
 This Ama prevents proper nourishment of the body tissues, clogs the subtle channels and spreads into deeper tissues of the body, leading to disease.